DuFanYin/hold_em/app/readme.md

     - isFold

 table:
-    - add players into table
-    - create and shufflu deck
-    - deal two cards to each player
-    - deal community cards
     - collect bets from players
         - placed bet by all players
     - award bets to winning player